 Filtering Face Piece (FFP) Protection Classes:

-This classifying system consists of three levels: FFP1, FFP2 and FFP3 masks.
+This classifying system consists of three levels: FFP1, FFP2 and FFP3 face masks.
 A filtering facepiece will be categorised and marked according to the level of protection it provides, FFP1 face masks being the ‘least’ protective and FFP3 masks being the ‘most’.

 The function and standard of the FFP classes conform to the standards and outlines of EN 149—covered in more depth below.